boots-edu/textbook/source/original/week11.md

 * Finally\, we can provide a default value for our generic to describe how it behaves if no type parameter is provided:
   * If a parameter is provided\, the defaultis ignored\.
   * If no parameter is provided\, then thetype must match the default if we usethe class \(i\.e\. we must pass a number\,anything else will cause a type errorat compile time\)\.
-* So let’s look at a real example
+* So let's look at a real example

 <span style="color:#569CD6">class</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#D4D4D4">ItemList</span>  <span style="color:#D4D4D4">\<T=number>\{</span>